 Accuracy and Trajectory

 If anything, longer barrels reduce accuracy potential.
 Think of a long piece of 2×4 at the hardware store.
-The longer it is, the more prone it is to “flex” under stress.
+The longer it is, the more prone it is to “flex” under stress as you hold it from one end.
 For a barrel, we call this “whip.”
 Long skinny barrels tend to whip more compared to shorter and stiffer barrels.

 When people talk about longer barrels being more accurate, they are probably talking about an easier perceived ability to put a hit on target.

-For you, this means that you could land a hit without having to adjust your sights as much or aim higher over the target.
+For you, this means that you could land a hit with less holding over the target or adjustment to the sights.
 There are other factors involved here, such as the aerodynamics of the fired bullet, but that’s another discussion.
-Take these two graphics from Arma Dynamics, for example.
+I wrote a much more detailed article on the effects of velocity on trajectory, so definitely check that out.
+As part of that, I put together these two charts.

 That’s not the whole story though.
 Landing the hit is one thing, and we can always compensate by choosing a different zero or using holdovers.
 What will the bullet do when it arrives?